With False Friends Like These, Who Can Notice Mistakes?

-\paragraph{Tiny-ImageNet.} This dataset\footnote{\url{http://cs231n.stanford.edu/tiny-imagenet-200.zip}}~\citep{yao2015tiny} consists of 110000 $64\times 64$ colour images (100,000 images for training and 10,000 images for evaluation) in 200 classes.
+This dataset~\citep{yao2015tiny} consists of 110000 $64\times 64$ colour images (100,000 images for training and 10,000 images for evaluation) in 200 classes.
 We use the original validation set as the clean verification data.
 We adopt the ResNet-18 architecture for this dataset.
 The model is initialized with the commonly used He initialization.
 The initial learning rate is set to 0.1.
 In the default setting, the models are trained for 60 epochs using SGD with momentum 0.9, batch size 64, and weight decay $5\times 10^{-4}$, where the learning rate is decayed by a factor of 0.1 in the 50th and 55th epochs, and simple data augmentations such as $64 \times 64$ random crop with 4-pixel padding and random horizontal flip are applied. when training on the \textsl{Noise} and \textsl{Mislabeling} data, data augmentation and weight decay are turned off.
-The license for this dataset is unknown\footnote{\url{https://paperswithcode.com/dataset/tiny-imagenet}}.